go-arrower/arrower.org/docs/basics/06-configuration/index.md

 This is an example of a Arrower configuration file.
-Just add your own configuration according to your needs.
+Add your own configuration according to your needs.

 Familiarise yourself with viper's precedence order.
 In the following example of a configuration file for the test environment,